 Bullying can affect your mental health - and that’s a serious issue.

-Our mate Dr Bill Kefalas - an ace GP - says: ‘GPs are uniquely placed to approach a bullying case with empathy and understanding, and to identify and deal with the psychosocial and physical consequences.
+Our mate Dr Bill Kefalas - an ace GP - says: ‘GPs are uniquely placed to approach a bullying case with empathy and understanding.'
 They usually have an intimate knowledge of the patient’s social circumstances and can act as an advocate in dealing with the school or workplace.’

 If you’re worried about what to say or what will happen when you speak to someone, here's a little info on what will happen, step-by-step.

 They’ll ask you questions about what’s going on.
-They won’t be judgemental, and it’s okay to say if you’re not comfortable talking about something.
+They won’t be judgmental, and it’s okay to say if you’re not comfortable talking about something.

 They'll give you tips about what you can do to deal with the situation, and tools to help you manage your emotional response.